kratocz/website-parents/README.md

 # website-parents
-Website portal for my parents, inspire and make similar portal for your parents too :-)
+Website portal for my parents.

+Inspire yourself and make similar portal for your parents too :-)